 Without good software testing and development tools, it is hard to write quality code, and become more productive.
 More bugs enter the code, which makes us go slower and may introduce instability into the system.
 Where the tools are weak, we need unit tests even more.

 But tooling is just one part of the problem.
-We have code bases sometimes almost 30-year-old, that were not written with tests.
+Some companies have code bases that can be almost 30-years old, which are not ‘testable’.
 They mostly work, but what happens when we discover a bug there?
-Fixing the bug without tests in place may be riskier than fixing it!
-In addition, nobody in their right mind would change the 30-year-old legacy code that works, just to make it fit for testing.
+Fixing the bug without tests in place may be riskier than leaving it!
+On the other hand, nobody in their right mind would change the 30-year-old legacy code that works, just to make it fit for testing.
 That would be just as risky.

 Because of these problems, unit testing adoption in C++ is slower than in other languages.
-Which is paradoxical: The importance of unit testing in C++ is evidenced by the many mission-critical systems (automobile, medical devices, etc.) are written in C or C++.
+Which is paradoxical: The importance of unit testing in C++ is evidenced by the many mission-critical systems (automobile, medical devices, etc.) that are written in C or C++.
 There is regulation in place for systems like this, for that reason.
 Yet we don’t do enough to ensure bugs don’t get in.

 But all is not lost.
 There are tools for unit testing in C++.
 They may be not as easy to use, but this is a small price to pay, in order to make sure the products are top quality.
 This may even save lives.

 To learn more, download Isolator++ for Windows or Linux.